CengizhanYurdakul/Expression-Classification-PyTorch/Readme.md

 ```
 ### Training

 Once all the preparations have been made we can run the code.
 After printing the layers of the model, we can see the results for each epoch.
 Then we can examine the results we got from the tensorboard.
+Also this dataset

 ```
 Epoch 1/100, Training Loss: 2.971, Training Accuracy: 21.000, Testing Loss: 2.176, Testing Acc: 18.000, Time: 1.6267s